Chaainsheel Bugyal Trek

 • Rich Biodiversity:

 Chaainsheel Bugyal trek passes through the dense forests of oak, pine, rhododendron and deodar.
-It offers an amazing chance to view diverse wildlife: red fox, Himalayan langur, musk deer, birdlife like Himalayan monal, golden eagle, koklass pheasant and many butterflies hovering around the flowers.
+It offers an amazing chance to view diverse : red fox, Himalayan langur, musk deer, birdlife like Himalayan monal, golden eagle, koklass pheasant and many butterflies hovering around the flowers.

 • Authentic Village Culture:

 For experiencing an authentic Himalayan village culture, Chaainsheel Bugyal trek is one of the best options.
 Villages like Himari or Bainol offer a glimpse into rustic Garhwali lifestyle.
-Homestays and local guides will introduce you to their folklore, organic food, traditional wood craft and wood homes and simple-sustainable mountain living which is inspiring enough to give you new perspectives of life and relationship.
+Homestays and local guides will introduce you to their folklore, organic food, traditional wood craft and wood homes and simple-sustainable mountain living which is inspiring enough to give you new perspectives of life and relationship

 Difficulty Level of Chaainsheel Bugyal Trek